Mary Fallin: Guns

 In 2014, Fallin vetoed a bill that would have required sheriffs and police chief to approve individuals' "applications for tax stamps for items such as silencers, suppressors, short-barreled rifles and shotguns, and automatic weapons."
 The Republican-controlled legislature overrode the veto.

 In 2015, Fallin vetoed legislation that would have restricted businesses' ability to prohibit guns in parks, fairgrounds and recreational areas.

-In 2018, Fallin vetoed legislation to authorize adults to publicly carry guns without permit or training, prompting the NRA to criticize her.Sean Murray, Oklahoma governor vetoes gun carry bill in defeat for NRA, Associated Press (May 12, 2018).
+In 2018, Fallin vetoed legislation to authorize adults to publicly carry guns without permit or training, prompting the NRA to criticize her.

 Climate change

-Fallin is part of a group of Republican governors who have said that they will refuse to comply with Environmental Protection Agency regulations to reduce carbon emissions and combat climate change.Devin Henry, Oklahoma takes aim at climate plan, The Hill (April 30, 2015).
+Fallin is part of a group of Republican governors who have said that they will refuse to comply with Environmental Protection Agency regulations to reduce carbon emissions and combat climate change.
 In April 2015, Fallin issued an executive order prohibiting the Oklahoma Department of Environmental Quality and other state agencies from creating an emissions-reduction strategy under the Clean Power Plan, becoming the first governor to do so.

-In a proclamation in September 2016, Fallin declared October 13, 2016 to be Oilfield Prayer Day, calling upon Christians to "thank God for the blessing created by the oil and natural gas industry and to seek His wisdom and ask for protection."Derek Hawkins, Oklahoma Gov. Mary Fallin says all faiths, not just Christians, should observe 'Oilfield Prayer Day', Washington Post (October 11, 2016).
+In a proclamation in September 2016, Fallin declared October 13, 2016, to be Oilfield Prayer Day, calling upon Christians to "thank God for the blessing created by the oil and natural gas industry and to seek His wisdom and ask for protection."
 The proclamation attracted criticism because it was initially limited only to Christians.
 Following these objections, Fallin amended the proclamation to include people of "all faiths."